EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 - Finally, click on "Assigned To:"
 - Naturally, we are going to assign this ticket to the Online Banking team as this explicitly has to do with Online Banking.
 - Click Assign.
-- Once we've updated the ticket properties we are going to log out of John's account and move on to the next stage of the tickets lifecycle.
+- Once we've updated the ticket properties, we are going to log out of John's account and move on to the next stage of the ticket's lifecycle.

 <img width="700" height="700" alt="Jane login" src="https://github.com/user-attachments/assets/3c616d21-0220-460b-a135-8a7b3e0ada84" />

-- Now that the ticket properties have been updated, and assigned to the right team, we are going to log in as our online banking team member Jane and "work" the ticket to completion.
+- Now that the ticket properties have been updated and assigned to the right team, we are going to log in as our online banking team member Jane and "work" the ticket to completion.
-- Once loggin in, click on the ticket to get back into the ticket details.
+- Once logging in, click on the ticket to get back into the ticket details.

 <img width="700" height="700" alt="Jane takes ticket" src="https://github.com/user-attachments/assets/2ab23d5b-c327-4209-8857-6c4decfb1635" />